Better. Up to date.

 What are plant-based protein alternatives?

 Plant-based protein alternatives are sources of protein that are not derived from animals.
-These include plant-based foods such as soya, pulses (e.g. beans, lentils, chickpeas), nuts, seeds and grains such as quinoa.
+These include foods such as soya, pulses (e.g. beans, lentils, chickpeas), nuts, seeds, cereals such as quinoa and oats and algae.

 Which plant-based foods are particularly rich in protein?

-Some of the most protein-rich plant foods are soya products (such as tofu and tempeh), pulses (such as lentils and chickpeas), nuts and seeds (such as almonds, chia seeds and hemp seeds) and some grains (such as quinoa and amaranth).
+Some of the most protein-rich plant foods are soya products (such as tofu and tempeh), pulses (such as lentils, chickpeas, egg white peas and beans), nuts and seeds (such as almonds, chia seeds and hemp seeds) and some grains (such as quinoa, oats and amaranth).

 Are alternative proteins vegan?

-Not all alternative proteins are vegan.
+Not all alternative proteins are vegan per se.
 Vegetable proteins are of course vegan.
-And microalgae are also suitable for a vegan nutrition - although they are considered eukaryotic organisms from a biological point of view.
-Both cultured meat and insects are not vegan by definition.
-You have to decide for yourself whether the two alternative protein sources still fit into your nutrition.
+And microalgae are also suitable for a vegan diet - although they are considered eukaryotic organisms from a biological point of view.
+Both cultured meat and insects are not vegan by definition in accordance with Art.
+40 para.
+1 of the Food Information Ordinance (SR 817.022.16).
+You have to decide for yourself whether the two alternative protein sources still fit into your diet.
 If you have opted for veganism so that no animals have to die, you can consume cultured meat without hesitation.
-Do you want to contribute to climate protection?
+Do you want to make a contribution to climate protection?
 Then both cultured meat and insects are a real alternative.

 How can I recognise purely plant-based or vegetarian foods?